kkoscielniak/digital-garden/experiments/ideas.md

 - Think Obsidian Publish/[Quartz](https://quartz.jzhao.xyz/) but made for VitePress
 - Progress on that could be seen in this [[about/digital-garden|digital garden]] since I experiment with many features in my setup
 - Perhaps it could be a set of VitePress plugins instead of the fully-featured theme?

+## *Blockhooks*
+A webapp allowing to select particular Notion Blocks and generate webhooks that would update these blocks.

+Or, maybe it should allow to assign the blocks the requests to external APIs and build the block's content.

+Basically integrating Notion to *everything* (that has API, to be precise) without having to maintain dozens of Make scenarios.

+## Unnamed AI game
+- Player 1 (User) speaks English ONLY.
+- Player 2 (System/AI) speaks Spanish ONLY.
+- They had a car accident (or any other stressful interaction like that)
+- Now they need to resolve the issue even though they can't understand each other.
+	- Looking for words sounding similarly in both languages, perhaps

 ## Others